GA6: Legal Committee

 Senior Division

 Lethal Autonomous Weapon Systems (LAWS) are systems which, once activated by a human, can identify, select and engage targets with lethal force without further human intervention.
-While systems incorporating rudimentary autonomous functions - such as landmines and loitering munitions systems (LMS) - have existed for decades, recent technological advancements, especially in the field of Artificial Intelligence (AI), have accelerated the creation of LAWS, making their use more widespread.
+While systems incorporating rudimentary autonomous functions have existed for decades, recent technological advancements, especially in the field of AI, have accelerated the creation of LAWS and are making their use more widespread.
 This poses significant questions for international law related to criminal liability for international crimes committed by or using LAWS.

 Chairs